D-Day anniversaries

 Mémorial de Caen

-As soon as you arrive at the Caen Memorial you will be transported to 1939, in the area dedicated to the Second World War.
-Throughout the tour, period costumes, photos and objects are on display, while videos immerse you completely in history… In front of you, a moving photograph and a globe show you the borders dreamed of by Germany in 1943.
+Upon arrival at the Caen Memorial, you will be transported back to 1939 in the area dedicated to the Second World War.
+Throughout the visit, period costumes, photographs, and artifacts are on display, while videos completely immerse you in the story.
+Before you, a poignant photograph and a globe present the borders envisioned by Germany in 1943.

-Stop off in the room devoted to the D-Day landings to find out all about the Battle of Normandy.
-Take the opportunity to watch the D-Day film “The Battle of Normandy: 100 days that changed the world”.
-Passing through the gardens of the Memorial, descend into General Richter’s Underground Bunker to relive the last moments of the German commander and his team.
+Stop in the room dedicated to the D-Day landings to learn all about the Battle of Normandy.
+Take the opportunity to watch the film about D-Day, “The Battle of Normandy: 100 Days That Changed the World.”
+Passing through the Memorial’s gardens, descend into General Richter’s Underground Bunker to relive the final moments of the German commander and his men.

-Although the Caen Memorial is well known for retracing the history of the Second World War, the post-1945 world and the Cold War are also chronicled here.
-You will find real vestiges of the Cold War such as remains of parts of planes, a thermonuclear bomb and even a nuclear warhead… Don’t miss the two sections of the Berlin Wall brought back intact from the German capital!
+While the Caen Memorial is well-known for recounting the history of the Second World War, the post-1945 world and the Cold War are also explored there.
+You’ll find genuine Cold War relics such as aircraft fragments, a thermonuclear bomb, and even a nuclear warhead… Don’t miss the two sections of the Berlin Wall brought back intact from the German capital!

 Le Mémorial de Caen